-Lanikai beach consistently ranks as one of the best beaches on earth!
+Lanikai beach (also known as Kaʻōhao Beach) consistently ranks as one of the best beaches on earth!
 It is no surprise that it ranks so high once you see how gorgeous it is.
 Pictures show its striking beauty, but somehow it looks even better in person.

 The turquoise water is framed perfectly by the ½ mile of sand and the lush green backdrop.
 The Lanikai Mokes (or mini islands) sit just off shore and make the scene even more picturesque.

 - Reasons Why Lanikai Beach Hawaii is Not My Favorite Hawaiian Beach